 Information correct as of 13 March 2020.

-E-cigarettes have rarely been out of the news in recent weeks.
+E-cigarettes have featured regularly in the news in recent times.
 Reports of illnesses and even deaths among

 e-cigarette users in the United States have sparked huge debate about how safe the devices really are.